kcsodetz/Cinnematch/README.md

 # Cinnematch
 ## CS 252 HTML Web App Project
 A web application that allows users to add movies they have seen into a list on their user profile and subsequently rate that movie from a scale of 1 to 10.
-Based on the genre, rating, and director of the movie, users can connect with each other and chat about opinions and details of their favorite movies.
+This allows the user to more easily keep track of their watched movies, as well as list off movies that they wish to see.
 ### Project Members
 Ken Sodetz - sodetz@purdue.edu